Clinical Practice Guideline Manual

-All relevant stakeholders are included in the external review, including collaborating organizations, and organizations that may be affected by the guideline.
+Relevant stakeholders are included in the external review, including collaborating organizations, and organizations that may be affected by the guideline.
+AAFP members who are identified as experts in the field may also be asked to participate in the review.
 All reviewer comments are collected and recorded.
 A record of how the comment was addressed is kept.
 Reviewers’ names are kept confidential unless a reviewer wants to be recognized for his or her review.

 The draft guideline will not routinely be made available for a period of public comment, but will be reviewed by key stakeholders including patient advocacy groups if a patient voice was unavailable for inclusion on the guideline panel.

-The SCPG, a subcommittee of the CHPS that is responsible for guideline review and development, will review the final draft of the guideline.
-Upon approval, a recommendation is made to the full CHPS, which upon approval makes a recommendation to the AAFP Board of Directors for approval.
+a.
+Following the peer review process, the revised CPG is reviewed by members of SCPG.
+Upon approval, a recommendation is made to the full commission, which upon approval makes a recommendation to the AAFP Board of Directors for approval.

 b.
 Board of Directors